Saputo Stadium

 Saputo Stadium (Stade Saputo) is a soccer-specific stadium at Olympic Park in the borough of Mercier–Hochelaga-Maisonneuve in Montreal, Quebec, Canada.
 The stadium opened on May 21, 2008, and is the current home of CF Montréal (formerly the Montreal Impact).
 The stadium is built on the former practice track and field site on the grounds of the 1976 Summer Olympics, while the stadium's east side has a view of Olympic Stadium's inclined tower.
 It has a capacity of 19,619, making it the second-largest soccer-specific stadium in Canada, after BMO Field in Toronto.

+In North American competitions, the stadium is known as Stade de Montréal due to advertising rules.

 Construction

 The stadium cost ($ in dollars) to build, with $7.5 million paid by the Saputo family and the rest financed on a 25-year term.
 Saputo Stadium is now CF Montréal's administrative headquarters and also includes a training field, 34 corporate suites and full player welfare areas.
 The complex covers approximately 150000 m2.
 It was designed and fabricated by Dant Clayton Corporation and built by Broccolini Construction Inc.

 The stadium features a natural grass playing surface and was reportedly preferred over BMO Field and its then-artificial turf by members of the Canada men's national soccer team.
 BMO Field has since installed a heated and irrigated hybrid (mixed artificial and natural grass) field.

 Anticipating a Montreal entry into Major League Soccer, plans were made to expand the stadium from its initial 13,034 capacity to 20,000 to cope with the anticipated boost in attendance.
 The Quebec government put $23 million for the renovation and expansion of the stadium (the total cost of the stadium was therefore about $40 million).
 The construction plans went into effect after MLS granted Montreal their nineteenth franchise, which began play in the 2012 season.